yugabyte/ybu/TFE/YBU-58/ybu-58.md

 ## Verify the Universe is Operational

 Verify that the Universe is running by navigating to the Yugabyte Platform Console and selecting the Universe that will be running the sample workload.
-You can get to the Yugabyte Platform Console from the browser by navigating to the public IP of the [EC2 instance](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:instanceState=running) that hosts Platform management component.
+You can get to the Yugabyte Platform Console from the browser by navigating to the public IP of the [EC2 instance](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:instanceState=running) that hosts Yugabyte Platform management console.

-Sign into Yugabyte Platform with your credentials to be taken to the Universes dashboard page as shown in the following image:
+On the Yugabyte Platform, sign in with your credentials to be taken to the Universes dashboard page as shown in the following image:

 ![Description of this action.](./assets/images/60-universe_dashboard_1600x700.png)